-Music Publishing Software - Batch Registration for Music Publishers
+Music Catalogue Software - Registration Software Comparison

 Specialized single-feature tools

-While they do not offer a complete solution, it is actually possible to use these tools together with spreadsheet software for world-wide CWR registrations.
-A few clients are doing it this way, the key tool in the workflow being my EBR to CWR.
+While they do not offer a complete solution, it is actually possible to use these tools together with spreadsheet software (e.g. Excel) for world-wide CWR registrations.
+A few clients are doing it this way, the key tool in the workflow being EBR to CWR.
 To the best of my knowledge, this tool has no alternative.

 Software as a Service (SaaS)